canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

 content.

-It can be used as a mechanism to improve loading performance when we're very confident that the user will play a content - yet we don't want to play it on the media element yet, or it may also be used to accelerate the transition between contents that will be played on the same media element (advertisement cuts, switching between episodes of a TV serie etc.).
+It can be used as a mechanism to improve loading performance when we're very confident that the user will play a content yet we don't want to play it on the media element yet.
+It may also be used to accelerate the transition between contents that will be played sequentially on the same media element (advertisement cuts, switching between episodes of a TV serie etc.).

-As a supplementary goal, it may be used explicitely by an application through an RxPlayer `API` or implicitely through an adaptive streaming technology mechanism that could profit from it (e.g. "interstitial" systems, MPD chaining etc.).
+As a supplementary goal, it may both be used explicitely by an application through an RxPlayer `API` or implicitely through an adaptive streaming technology mechanism that could profit from it (e.g. "interstitial" systems, MPD chaining etc.).

 ## Preloading high level behavior